Butetown wall becomes a canvas for community spirit

 Nestled on a wall just beside Nulife Furniture, along the Dumballs road, the street art’s vivid colors and bold contrasts draw immediate attention.

-Nulife, a part of Cadwyn, is a nonprofit furniture store that supports the locals.
+Nulife, a part of Cadwyn, is a nonprofit furniture store that supports those in need.
 Cadwyn, as well as the Cardiff City Council regularly distributes Nulife vouchers to individuals moving out of temporary shelters, helping them furnish their homes as they start a fresh journey.

 Scenes from the inauguration event held at Butetown community centre.
 Image sourced from Cadwyn archives.

-For Hugh, a local resident, “It reflects the area’s shared heritage and vibrant diversity, bringing the community’s collective story to life.”
+Hugh, a local resident said, “The mural reflects the area’s shared heritage and vibrant diversity, giving voice to our collective story .”

-The project gained momentum in mid-June when the residents selected Lucy Sweeney, a renowned street artist, to create the piece.
-A few artists submitted designs based on residents’ input, and Lucy’s vision resonated the most with the community.
+The project gained momentum in mid-June when the residents selected Lucy Sweeney, a renowned street artist, to create the artwork.
+A few artists had submitted designs based on residents’ input, but Lucy’s vision resonated the most with the community.

 By mid-August, the mural’s location was finalized and work began.
 With funding from Cadwyn and the National Lottery Heritage Fund, the piece of art was completed in around two months and celebrated at a community event at the Butetown Community Centre on 30 October.
 Nearly a hundred people participated in the ceremony.